FINLAND (Unofficial translation)

 3) the communications filed and fees paid in respect of the case; and

-Section 52 h (21.3.1997/246) Provisions concerning publication of an announcement of an application for a supplementary protection certificate are laid down in Article 9 of the relevant Council Regulation.
-The announcement shall also contain the serial number and filing date of the application for a supplementary protection certificate.
+Section 52h (21.3.1997/246) Provisions concerning the publication of an announcement of an application for a supplementary protection certificate and for the extension of the duration of supplementary protection certificates for medicinal products are laid down in Article 9 of the relevant Regulation.
+The announcement must also comprise the serial number and filing date of the application for a supplementary protection certificate.
+(27.10.2011/1097)

-Section 52 i (28.6.1994/595) An application for a supplementary protection certificate may not be amended to relate to another product or another basic patent.
+Section 52i (28.6.1994/595) An application for a supplementary protection certificate or for the extension of the duration of a supplementary protection certificate for medicinal products may not be amended to relate to another product or another basic patent.
+(27.10.2011/1097)

-Section 52 m (28.6.1994/595) The Patent Office shall keep a register of supplementary protection certificates granted.
-In the register shall be recorded the particulars referred to in the first paragraph of Section 52 l of the Patents Decree and, where the proprietor has appointed a representative, the name, domicile and address of the representative.
-In addition the provisions of Sections 40 to 42 of the Patents Decree shall apply.
+Section 52m (28.6.1994/595) The Patent Office keeps a register of supplementary protection certificates granted.
+In the register must be recorded the details referred to in section 52 l (1) and, if the proprietor has appointed a representative, the name, domicile and address of the representative.
+In addition, the provisions of sections 40 to 42 apply.
+(27.10.2011/1097)

-Section 52 n (28.6.1994/595) Where an application for a supplementary protection certificate has been rejected or dismissed by a final decision, an announcement shall be published of this fact.
-The announcement shall contain the particulars referred to in Section 52 h above.
+Section 52n (28.6.1994/595) If an application for a supplementary protection certificate or for the extension of the duration of a supplementary protection certificate for medicinal products has been refused or is deemed withdrawn by a final decision, an announcement of the fact must be published.
+The announcement must comprise the details referred to in section 52 h.
+(27.10.2011/1097)

 Receipt of applications for European patents